 Diarrhea is a common problem amongst dogs and there are different factors that can lead to it, and in addition, it can be a symptom of underlying health problems such as inflammatory disorders and metabolic diseases.

 Furthermore, it can range from mild to severe, and in the latter case, it can be fatal.
 Therefore, observe your dog closely, because if it is out of control, then you should take it to the veterinarian as soon as possible.

 - Abdominal pain

-If diarrhea persists for many days (more than two) and you notice exacerbated symptoms such as extreme abdominal pain and excessive lethargy, then you should visit the veterinarian because the treatment will depend on the diagnosis.
+If diarrhea persists for many days (more than two) and you notice exacerbated symptoms such as extreme abdominal pain and excessive lethargy, then you should try an antidiarrheal (like Imodium) from your veterinarian because the treatment will depend on the diagnosis.

 11. Skin Allergies

 Since many dogs have sensitive skin, it is easy for them to develop allergies.
 It triggers behaviors such as licking and scratching, sometimes to the point of hurting themselves, which can leave open wounds and lead to infections.

 Several elements can trigger skin allergies in your pet:

 As you can see, some factors are external such as pollen and contamination, whereas others are internal such as diet and medication.

 They are easy to spot if you notice the following signs: